lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/vgg.md

 :width:`400px`
 :label:`fig_vgg`

-The convolutional part of the network connects several VGG blocks from :numref:`fig_vgg` (also defined in the `vgg_block` function) in succession.
-The following variable `conv_arch` consists of a list of tuples (one per block), where each contains two values: the number of convolutional layers and the number of output channels, which are precisely the arguments required to call the `vgg_block` function.
-The fully-connected part of the VGG network is identical to that covered in AlexNet.

 A parte convolucional da rede conecta vários blocos VGG de :numref:`fig_vgg` (também definido na função` vgg_block`) em sucessão.
 A seguinte variável `conv_arch` consiste em uma lista de tuplas (uma por bloco),